Heading to Montreal for a winter city break? Then here’s how to plan the perfect 3 days in Montreal including the best things to see & do in the city!

 What’s really unique about the museum though is that you can explore the history of the area through an original underground circuit leading through archaeological excavations.

-It’s also a fantastic place for a photo too – I would say that though!
+It’s also a fantastic place for a photo too.
+As a photographer I would say that though!

 Cost – tickets cost $19 per person and I recommend spending about an hour or 2 at the museum.